 English for Year 10 students is compulsory and aims to give students every opportunity of working at the appropriate curriculum level while familiarising themselves with NCEA marking schedules.
-Students will engage with a range of literary texts covering aspects of human experience such as gender, ethnicity and culture Where literacy support is a recommendation for some students, this will be an added option to the programme.
-This support is offered through a variety of means: with RTLB help, Teacher Aide support or through a structured (extra) programme.
-Junior students are encouraged to read widely.
+Students will engage with a range of text types, including poetry, short stories, novels, films, and non-fiction using them to explore and learn about human experiences.
+Students will experiment with a range of communication formats throughout the year.
+Junior students are encouraged to read widely outside of the classroom.